MinecraftForge/Documentation/docs/configuration/runs.md

     // Defaults to '<project_name>.main'
     ideaModule 'example.main'

+    // Sets the name of the folder that the run configuration should be added to
+    // Defaults to the name of the project folderName 'example'

     // Sets whether this should run a Minecraft client
     // If not specified, checks the following
     // - Is there an environment property 'thing' that contains 'client'